1986 Jeep CJ-7 SUV

 1982 Jeep CJ-8 Scrambler pickup truck

-One of the many Hallmark vehicle ornaments my loving wife has purchased for me over the years is a 1982 Jeep Scrambler—with a Christmas tree in the bed, of course.
+One of the many Hallmark vehicle ornaments my ex-wife purchased for me over the years is a 1982 Jeep Scrambler—with a Christmas tree in the bed, of course.
 It’s part of their All-American Trucks collection.

 “… America’s first small 4×4 pickup …”